Successful residential property investment

 Many ‘novice’ landlords have not done this.
 Instead, they have put their trust in ‘advisors’ to invest their money, or have bought in areas they don’t know or do not understand, on the basis of glossy marketing spiel.

-This has led to the problems that are now emerging in many towns and cities concerning novice landlords and ‘discounted’ investment schemes.
+This led to the problems that emerged in many towns and cities concerning novice landlords and ‘discounted’ investment schemes.
 Here, properties are sold at what the agent purports to be a bulk buy ‘discount’ of, say, 15%-20%, though the reality is that the discount is applied to a price that may be 35% inflated, which still means the investment properties are a rip off.

 Careful research by any buyer would have revealed that it was possible to buy similar residential properties down the road at 80% of the cost and that a huge number of properties were being built at the same time, all largely aimed at buy-to-let investors, causing a glut in the rental market.
 Proper research means you as the landlord will be nobody’s fool, and you won’t be left with an investment ‘lemon’ having filled the pockets of the property developer and disingenuous scammers.